 I spend a lot of time writing articles for this blog.
 I write primarily in the early morning hours.
 This was the time I used to spend working out and exercising.
 In fact my husband often commented that I replaced my fitness training with blogging.
 So I purchased a fit desk, and now I can get work done while cycling.

 I found ways to take routines and habits and change or alter them to make them healthier.
-I still need my afternoon pick-me-up, but the almonds, apple, cheese and tea is healthier and a WW point-friendly afternoon snack that serves me well.
+I still need my afternoon pick-me-up, but the almonds, apple, cheese and tea is healthier afternoon snack that serves me well.
 I still enjoy my morning writing time, but I can get some of my work done while simultaneously cycling.

 Building Healthy Habits

 First be aware of your cue.
 My afternoon pick-me-up was due to hunger, stress, and being tired.
 Then think what do you crave?
 I craved a quick-fix.
 My morning cue was my daily cup coffee.
-I craved the time and space to be creative so I’d grab my computer and begin writing while sipping my coffee.
+I craved the time and save to be creative so I’d grab my computer and begin writing while sipping my coffee.

 What is your cue?
 What does your cue cause you to crave?